 3. Fall in love over and over and over again.

 You will constantly change.
 You’re not the same people you were when you got married, and in five years you will not be the same person you are today.
-Change will come, and in that you have to re-choose each other everyday.
+The change will come, and in that, you have to re-choose each other every day.
 SHE DOESN’T HAVE TO STAY WITH YOU, and if you don’t take care of her heart, she may give that heart to someone else or seal you out completely, and you may never be able to get it back.
 Always fight to win her love just as you did when you were courting her.

 4. Always see the best in her.